 Proper gutter maintenance is a good idea for insurance purposes, too.
 So clear those leaves and sticks to protect your home from water damage when the weather turns.

-Now’s the best time to winter-proof your home.
 Keep your pressure in check

 Give your boiler pressure a check before things turn cold.
 It'll run best at around 1 to 1.5 bar, and you can check this via the gauge on the front of your boiler unit.